 In 2006, Israel’s Ministry of Education urged Yemin Orde Youth Village to expand its unique and successful circle of care to thousands of other youth at-risk throughout Israel and, consequently, Yemin Orde's Village Way Educational Initiatives was launched.

-Directed by education visionary Chaim Peri, the Initiatives directly impact Israel’s struggling youth village populations by providing teacher training, workshops, interventions and other special programs.
+Founded by education visionary Chaim Peri, the Initiatives directly impact Israel’s struggling youth village populations by providing teacher training, workshops, interventions and other special programs.
 Its innovative "Village Way" methodologies are designed to enhance the spiritual well-being, character development and leadership potential of first-generation Israelis who come from poverty-stricken families and broken homes.

 Watch the following videos to learn more about the Educational Initiatives and how this innovative and successful educational methodology is changing the nature of education for at-risk youth in Israel.
 The two videos below showcase the highly successful Village Way Educational Initiatives 2016 symposium, attended by nearly 1,000 of Israel's top educators, and an overview of the successes and expansion of the Village Way methodology throughout Israel.